Jonathan Spector: Early life

-Spector was born and grew up in the Chicago suburb of Arlington Heights, Illinois the youngest of 4 children.
-He is Lutheran but his Paternal Grandfather was Jewish.
-His father is of Russian, English and Irish ancestry, and his mother was born in Siegen, Germany; as a result of this, Spector has a German passport, which allowed him to play in England without needing a work permit.
+Spector was born and grew up in the Chicago suburb of Arlington Heights, Illinois the youngest of four children.
+He is Lutheran, but his paternal grandfather was Jewish.
+His father is of Russian, English and Irish ancestry, and his mother was born in Siegen, Germany.
+As a result, Spector has a German passport, which allowed him to play in England without needing a work permit.
 Spector's grandfather, Art Spector, was an NBA basketball player and the first player to be signed by the Boston Celtics in 1946, which led to him becoming known as the "Original Celtic".
-He died in June 1987, when Jonathan was 15 months old.
+Art died in June 1987, when Jonathan was 15 months old.

 Spector attended St. Peter Lutheran Junior High School and St. Viator High School, where he played high school soccer.
 He was an Amateur Athletic Union basketball standout.
 He started his club soccer career with Schwaben AC in Buffalo Grove, Illinois, before joining national power Chicago Sockers (2003).
 He also played youth soccer with Chicago Fire (2003) and Manchester United (2003).
 He graduated from the United States Soccer Federation's Bradenton Academy at the age of 17 in the summer of 2003.

 Club career

 Manchester United

 Spector was discovered by a Manchester United scout while playing for the American Under-17 squad at the Milk Cup in 2003.
 Originally a striker, Spector was lined up in defense due to injuries for a game the scout had attended to scout other players.
 Impressed by Spector's defending, the scout alerted the club.

 Spector joined United in summer 2003.
 He won the club's Young Player of the Year award for the 2003–04 season.
 He made his first appearance for the first team in the FA Community Shield match against Arsenal in August 2004.
 In December, United manager Sir Alex Ferguson announced that Spector would be loaned out to fellow Premier League side Blackburn Rovers for the remainder of the season.
-However, Ferguson was soon forced to postpone the deal due to an injury crisis in the United defense.
+However, Ferguson was forced to postpone the deal due to an injury crisis in the United defense.
 The injury crisis continued and Spector was not able to make his loan move before the transfer window closed on January 31, 2005.
 Before the start of the 2005–06 season, Spector went on a season-long loan to another Premiership club, Charlton Athletic, to obtain more first-team experience.
 He finished the season with 16 starts and eight substitute appearances.